You just had kids, now what?

 If you’re asking questions like “how to get my child’s birth certificate?” and “when do I get my child a social security number?” look to government sites for all of the proper procedures and forms.
 Birth certificates can be requested at the state level.
 So, just search for your state’s government site to start the process.

 You have a baby.
 You also have things.
 You have earnings, savings, belongings.
 You have “stuff” that you want to keep in the family.
 How do you do that?
-Create a living will or create a family trust.
+Create a will, or create a family trust.

 It could be considered a little more expensive to create a living trust.
 Setting up and managing a trust might, however, have less involved when it comes to process.
 Beneficiaries generally receive their gifts according to trust instructions, and the trustor can still be living.